akdevalliance/about/operating-manual.md

 Start Zoom with link from #alliance-organizers channel Change name to "Juneau"

-Event Steps
+###  Event Steps
-Before Event
+#### Before Event
-Figure out the event, reason for it, etc
+1. Figure out the event, reason for it, etc
-Lock in a speaker and date - run this by the Alliance Organizers Survey the Alliance to get an estimate of attendance Lock in space for the event
+2. Lock in a speaker and date - run this by the Alliance Organizers
+3. Survey the Alliance to get an estimate of attendance
+4. Lock in space for the event
-Make event brite and advertise via newsletter, slack, etc Get insurance for event space (if required)
+5. Make event brite and advertise via newsletter, slack, etc
+6. Get insurance for event space (if required)
-Verify event space facilities (projector vs tv, which adapters, audio, etc) Arrange for food and beverage ( 1-2 weeks out )
+7. Verify event space facilities (projector vs tv, which adapters, audio, etc)
+8. Arrange for food and beverage ( 1-2 weeks out )
-Coffee: see Kaladi
+9. Coffee: see Kaladi
-Food: see food
+10. Food: see food
-Eventbrite will send out a reminder 48 hours prior by default Send confirmation email the day before the with any additional details Day of
+11. Eventbrite will send out a reminder 48 hours prior by default
+12. Send confirmation email the day before the with any additional details
+#### Day of before
-Arrive 45min. ahead of time
+1. Arrive 45min. ahead of time
-Get acquainted with the space
+2. Get acquainted with the space
-Set up room
+3. Set up room
-Double check AV / Internet
+4. Double check AV / Internet
-Clean up room
+5. Clean up room
-Return equipment
+6. Return equipment
-Confirm with event space host on your way out
+7. Confirm with event space host on your way out
-After
+#### After Event
-Send follow up email (you can do this through eventbrite) Thank people for attendance
+1. Send follow up email (you can do this through eventbrite)
+2. Thank people for attendance
-Send any materials / info / links
+3. Send any materials / info / links
-Follow up in slack
+4. Follow up in slack

-Introducing students to the Alliance
+### Introducing students to the Alliance
 Focus points
 Why?
 Important to be involved with professionals before you graduate; Community and connections will get you jobs It’s inspiring to hang out with successful practitioners you can learn from It’s fun

-Hosting a statewide meetup
+### Hosting a statewide meetup
 Statewide meetups should be scheduled 6 months in advance on Thursdays.
 The schedule should be coordinated ahead of time with the UAA and UAF school calendar.

-Verify the date is available
+#### 3-4 weeks before
-Run it by #alliance-organizers on slack to verify Secure the space
+1. Secure the space
-Anchorage
+	* Anchorage
-Juneau
+	* Juneau
-Fairbanks
+	* Fairbanks
-Make an event description
+2. Make an event description
-Around 3 weeks  in advance
-Create event on Facebook with details
+3. Create event on Facebook with details
-Schedule FB Live and YouTube live links
+4. Schedule FB Live and YouTube live links

-	Hosting a bootcamp
+### Hosting a bootcamp

-Planning Events
+### Planning Events

-	Meetups
+### Meetups

-	Special Events
+### Special Events

 Yearly Budget